azizbarank/azizbarank/README.md

 ## 📃 Projects

----

 * **Nederlandse Voedsel- en Warenautoriteit (NVWA) Web Scrapers**

-  Made 7 web scrapers to extract around 60,000 animal by-product information from various document types and websites across Europe.
-Created an orchestrator that runs all 7 scrapers together under 15 minutes.
-Made regular reports to the team about the progress of the NVWA test inspections.
+  - Made 7 web scrapers to extract around 60,000 animal by-product information from various document types and websites across Europe
+  - Created an orchestrator that runs all 7 scrapers together under 15 minutes
+  - Made regular reports to the team about the progress of the NVWA test inspections

-  Tools used: Python, Playwright, pymupdf, BeautifulSoup, PostgreSQL, FastAPI
+  - Tools used: Python, Playwright, pymupdf, BeautifulSoup, PostgreSQL, FastAPI

 * **AI-Web Radar App**

-  Created a local radar app to keep track of the company info about AI projects in a simple dashboard.
-Deployed it using an Azure Virtual Machine.
+  - Created a local radar app to keep track of the company info about AI projects in a simple dashboard
+  - Deployed it using an Azure Virtual Machine

-  Tools used: Python, FastAPI (backend), SQLite, Vite (frontend), Azure VMs
+  - Tools used: Python, FastAPI (backend), SQLite, Vite (frontend), Azure VMs

 * **Jorritsma Bouw Document Code Extraction**

-  Used Azure Document Intelligence and LLMWhisperer to extract company codes from PDF files.
-Created a Logic App and an Azure Function app to automate the extraction workflow.
+  - Used Azure Document Intelligence and LLMWhisperer to extract company codes from PDF files
+  - Created a Logic App and an Azure Function app to automate the extraction workflow

-  Tools used: Python, Azure Document Intelligence, LLMWhisperer, Azure Logic Apps, Azure Functions
+  - Tools used: Python, Azure Document Intelligence, LLMWhisperer, Azure Logic Apps, Azure Functions